 From there on began the journey.
 Along with their wives, Alice and Flo, who meticulously concentrated on every tiny detail of the restaurant, the owners went through many trials, as they were amateur restauranteurs without experience.

 Up and Running

 Using a three-compartment sink the first week, the staff warned them it wouldn’t be enough.
 Naively, the owners did not listen.
-When experienced their first crowd on their first Saturday night in 1960.
+When they experienced their first crowd on their first Saturday night in 1960.
 There were so many dishes that the dishwashers walked off the job.
-Ultimately, the couples ended up cleaning dishes themselves.
+Ultimately, the couples ended up cleaning the dishes themselves.

 From that day on, they learned their kitchen staff’s experience should be tapped into and that they could learn from them.

 Eure and Winston learned to extend this courtesy by listening to customers.
 With a new perspective, they adapted the idea that the customer is king.
 When the Barn’s food didn’t meet the expected quality one night, the owners made it a point to sit at every guest table, apologize for not meeting the expectations, and then did what they could to fix it.

 The families learned that the guests’ and their employees’ opinions were crucial to success.
 And this is what helped accelerate The Angus Barn’s popularity.
 They learned from their mistakes and precisely molded The Angus Barn into what the guests and employees requested.